 Cisco Unified Contact Center

-Cisco Mobile Connect and Single Number Reach
+Cisco Mobile Connect for Single Number Reach (SNR)

-Mobile Connect, commonly referred to as Single Number Reach, allows users to be reached via a single phone number that rings at the same time on their Cisco desktop IP Phone and their smartphone.
-Users can switch live conversations between their desktop IP phone and their smartphone seamlessly.
-Unanswered calls can be redirected to a Unity or Unity Connection account.
-Users can create their own access lists that determine which calls are extended to alternate endpoints.
+Mobile Connect, commonly referred to as Single Number Reach (SNR), makes it possible for users to be reached via one number that rings at the same time on their desktop VoIP Phone and their mobile phone.
+Users can transfer live calls between their Cisco IP phone and their cell phone without disruption.
+Calls that are not answered can be redirected to a Unity or Unity Connection voicemail account.
+Users can create personal access lists that determine which calls get extended to different phones.

 Cisco Prime Collaboration

-Cisco Collaboration Gateways
+Cisco Communications Gateways

-Cisco Expressway Collaboration Gateway
+Cisco Expressway Communication Gateway

 Cisco Unified Border Element

 - Mobile and Off-site Connectivity: Remote workers who have any Jabber-supported client or telecommuters with Cisco TelePresence endpoints have the convenience of one-time sign-on as well as TLS security and can connect to all their Jabber applications (high-definition video, voice, content IM, and presence) without the extra step of starting a VPN connection.
 In addition, telecommuters have the ability to utilize their Cisco TelePresence endpoints without the need for a VPN, providing a user environment at home that is the same as the corporate office.